 Xeriscape plant materials are strongly encouraged.
 All landscape materials shall be in compliance with the current standards recommended by the American Association of Nurserymen.
 Plants shall have a habit of growth that is normal for the species and shall be of good health, vigorous growth, and free from insect pests, diseases, and injuries.
 All plants shall equal or exceed the measurements specified on the landscape plan.
-Substitutions shall not be permitted without the written approval of the Community Development Director Director of Planning and Development.
+Substitutions shall not be permitted without the written approval of the <a href="Community Development Director Di